 While there are many variables that play into your success, the most important is your will and pro-activity.
 You are in the driver’s seat and my role is to help you get where you want to go.
 At the end of your first session, we will assess appropriate frequency based on your needs.
 The average is 2-3 times per month to start, and frequency dissipates as necessary (based on your goals, prescribed homework, etc).

-Therapy will improve your self-awareness by helping you discover patterns that keep you stuck or undermine your well-being.
-The goal is to empower you to manage life issues with more ease, build resiliency and maintain your progress.
+Therapy will improve your self-awareness by helping you discover patterns that keep you stuck.
+The goal is to empower you to manage life issues with more ease, build resiliency and maintain your well-being.

 Maximize your results: